 There’s three blocks of nightclubs, restaurants and shops in the heart of downtown Memphis, and a melting pot of delta blues, jazz, rock ‘n’ roll, R&B and gospel.
 While you’re there check out: Rum Boogie Cafe, B.B.
 King’s Blues Club, Silky O’Sullivan’s or the Hard Rock Cafe.

 If you love entertainment that’s more than just jazz than I recommend the Orpheum Theater.
-There you’ll find everything from Broadway productions to famous comedians.
+There you’ll find everything from Broadway productions to well known comedians.

 And the best time to visit is May, not because of the weather, which is typically splendid, but because it’s time for a series of city-wide festivals which include the internationally renowned Beale Street Music Festival.